Charles Pénaud: Admiral (1853–64)

 Pénaud was promoted to contre-amiral (rear admiral) on 11 June 1853.

 He was appointed by Théodore Ducos, Minister of Marine, as the minister's cabinet director and chief of staff.

 In 1854 he was made second in command of the Baltic squadron under Vice-Admiral Alexandre Ferdinand Parseval-Deschenes.

 At first he made the Duguesclin his flagship.

 In 1854 Antoine Marie Ferdinand de Maussion de Candé commanded the ship of the line Trident in the Baltic squadron and participated in the Battle of Bomarsund.

 During this engagement the Trident was Pénaud's flagship.

 The next year the Baltic fleet was reduced to three ships and several gunboats, and Pénaud was made commander in chief.

 He made the Tourville, a three-deck vessel with 110 guns, his flagship in the Baltic.

 Pénaud arrived in the Gulf of Finland in June 1855 with his ships and ten screw gunboats, where he joined the British Rear Admiral Richard Saunders Dundas.
-Dundas was hesitant but Penaud persuaded him to attack the Russian fleet in the harbour of Sweaborg on 9–10 August 1855.
+Dundas was hesitant but Penaud persuaded him to attack the Russian fleet in the harbour of Sveaborg on 9–10 August 1855.
 The British provided most of the attacking force.
 Much of the bombardment was done with smaller vessels that the shore batteries found hard to hit.
 Six Russians ships of the line and 17 smaller warships were destroyed, and the Russians suffered 2,000 casualties.
 The allies suffered one death, 15 wounded, and damage to only one British sloop.
 On 2 October 1855 Pénaud was promoted to Grand Officer of the Legion of Honour.

 After returning to France Pénaud was sent to the Mediterranean to serve under Vice-Admiral François Thomas Tréhouart in repatriating the French Army from the Crimea.
 On 3 January 1856 he was made an honorary Knight of the British Order of the Bath.
 From 1856 to 1860 Pénaud was a member of the Admiralty Council, which he left to become president of the council of works for four years.
 Pénaud was promoted to vice-amiral on 7 November 1858.

 In 1859 Pénaud was made president of a committee to study all aspects of construction of naval warships, and made his flagship the ironclad Solferino.
 The new armoured ships were tested in the last part of 1863.
 His former flagship, the Tourville, converted to a two-deck steamship with 82 guns and a crew of 850 men, took part in trials.
 There was much controversy over these ships due to their great weight and their long and low profiles, which it was thought would make them unmanageable.
 However, the trials were successful.

 At the time of his death Pénaud was commander in chief of the Mediterranean training squadron.
 Pénaud died in Toulon on 25 March 1864 on board his flagship, the Ville de Paris, after a short illness.
 Following his wishes, the funeral avoided military pomp.
 His body was taken to Paris and placed in the family sepulchre in Père Lachaise Cemetery.